HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The DCP ZenHub board is the Product Backlog for DCP.
 All DCP component repos that will assign items to a DCP Release and Milestone MUST be added to the ZenHub *DCP Backlogs* workspace.
 The [DCP PM Team](https://github.com/orgs/HumanCellAtlas/teams/dcp-pm-team) in the Human Cell Atlas GitHub organization MUST have write access to all the repo(s) in the *DCP workspace*.

-The top-level *dcp* repo MUST contain **all** significant work that is important to the DCP community as a whole and require visibility and prioritization.
+The top-level *dcp* repo MUST contain **all** significant work that is important to the DCP community and requires visibility and prioritization.
 This includes Roadmap objectives and product-wide technical requirements (e.g. “components should have logs...“).

 If Institutions are using other project management applications such as Jira for internal requirements and reporting, then all DCP related issues in a Release MUST be *projected* into ZenHub for transparency and finer granularity for tracking progress.